Switch Mode

 ‘Fuck.
 Isn’t this obsession?’

-The “Black X” branded above his head was the thing that weighed on him the most.
+The “Black X” branded above his head was the thing that weighed on me the most.
 It was practically a declaration: betray even once, and death would be the judgment.

 ‘Wait a second.
 If that guy isn’t the thief, then who the hell is?’